MMSearch: Benchmarking the Potential of Large Models as Multi-modal Search Engines: Experiment

 To thoroughly investigate the multimodal searching capabilities, we present the evaluation results of different models on \dataset~following the proposed step-wise evaluation strategy in Table~\ref{table:main_result} and fourteen subfields in Table~\ref{table:main_result_topic}.
 We now provide a detailed discussion of notable findings and their implications for multimodal search capabilities.

-\textbf{Any-resolution input only provides slight or no improvement.} Of the tested LMMs, four models, which are InternLM-XC2.5, InternVL2, mPlug-Owl3, and Idefic3, all support both low-resolution (LowRes) and any-resolution input (AnyRes).
+\textbf{Any-resolution input only provides slight or no improvement.} Among the tested models, InternLM-XC2.5, InternVL2, mPlug-Owl3, and Idefic3 support both low-resolution (LowRes) and any-resolution input (AnyRes).
 As one would expect, AnyRes input enables better OCR and perception of the image.
 However, we only observe slight or even no enhancement comparing the difference between the LowRes performance and its AnyRes counterpart.
-Take mPlug-Owl3 as an example, AnyRes input surpasses LowRes input on overall score by 1.8\%, end-to-end score by 2.7\%, and rerank on 0.2\%.
+Take mPlug-Owl3 as an example, AnyRes input surpasses LowRes input on overall score by 1.8\%, end-to-end score by 2.7\%, and rerank by 0.2\%.
 While it falls behind LowRes on requery by 0.8\% and summarization by 1.7\%.
 This suggests that the OCR and perception quality do not bottleneck the search performance.
 Rather, the suboptimal performance appears to stem from the LMMs' inherent lack of robust search capabilities.

 \textbf{Current LMMs still have significant shortcomings in requery and rerank.} Comparing the average score of the end-to-end task with that of the summarization task, we find that the summarization score consistently surpasses the end-to-end task by a large margin, both in the closed-source and open-source models.
 The minimum margin is 2.7\% for GPT-4o, while the maximum is 23.9\% for LLaVA-OneVision-7B.
 This discrepancy can be attributed to the differences in the tasks' input quality.
 While the summarization task input always contains the answer, the end-to-end task's third-round input quality depends on the model's requery and rerank quality in previous rounds.
 The magnitude of this performance gap reflects the disparity between a model's summarization ability and its capacity for requery and rerank tasks.
 The larger the difference, the larger the capability gap.
 Observing the result, we find that this gap of most open-sourced models exceeds 14\%, while the closed-sourced models are all below 10\%.
-This suggests all current LMMs needs improvement of their requery and rerank ability, especially for open-source models.
+This suggests all current LMMs need improvement of their requery and rerank ability, especially for open-source models.
 Mantis is one exception of open-source models with a margin of only 3.4\%.
 This means its poor summarization capability bottlenecks its end-to-end performance.
 Qwen2-VL-72B's 10.5\% gap, also falling below 14\%, highlights its superiority among other open-source LMMs.